Navigating Your Emotions Regarding Natural Disasters

 Someone else told me she felt especially vulnerable, and she recognized that the floods triggered a recent season in her life where everything felt unstable.
 It made her feel like the ground could fall out from beneath her at any time—not just physically, but emotionally and spiritually.
 For her, it touched a place of hope deferred—the weariness of waiting for things to feel secure again.

 What we each realized is this: the disaster didn’t create new pain.
 It illuminated pain that was already there.
-Big, disruptive events have a way of surfacing our deeper emotional patterns.
 These moments often bring old wounds into the light—not to overwhelm us, but to invite healing.

 Responding Differently: Rewriting Your Story